ReCode is our CTO Emil Dotchevski's blog on programming.

-Emil has submitted a new library for working with vector and matrix types of static size for a preliminary Boost review.
-Documentation and source released under the Boost Software License are available here: Boost LA.
+Emil has submitted a new library for working with vector and matrix types of static size for a formal Boost review.
+Documentation and source released under the Boost Software License are available here: Boost QVM.

 Parallel Programming Seminar, August 7-9 2009

 This was a three day seminar by our CTO Emil Dotchevski hosted by the Interdisciplinary Mathematics Institute, University of South Carolina.
 The lectures included information on GPU-powered parallel programming in general, and the CUDA programming language in particular.
 Emil's game development background provided an interesting perspective in understanding the basic design principles, strengths and weaknesses of modern GPUs.

 As Boost contributor and author of Boost Exception, Emil attended BoostCon 2009 in Aspen, Colorado for a short presentation.
 His talk included general advice on error handling and exception handling, as well as specific information on how Boost Exception streamlines and simplifies working with exceptions in C++.

 Adding allocator support to std::function for C++0x - formal proposal to add